Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 Information Technology - are your computers and communications systems capable of giving you the information and analysis you need?
 How do you use email - is it helping or hindering your business and the quality of service you give to your customers?
 What internet presence and processes do you need?
 How should your voice and data systems work together?
 What systems need to be available to mobile staff?
 What customer relationship management (CRM) systems should you have?
 How should you consider all these issues to see the needs and opportunities?
 IT and communications systems increasingly offer marketing and competitive advantage to businesses in all sectors - make sure you know hat IT can do for you and for your customers.

 Premises - Review your premises and sites in light of your customer service, distribution, and customer relationship requirements.
-Pay particular attention anywhere in your organization that your customers visit - the impression and service you give here is critical.
+Pay particular attention anywhere in your organisation that your customers visit - the impression and service you give here is critical.

 Reporting systems - If you can't measure it you can't manage it, and where finance and business performance is concerned this is certainly true.
 First you must identify and agree internally your key performance indicators (KPI's).
 Identify every aspect of your service or performance that is important - then you need to be able to measure it and report on it, and where people are involved in performing to certain standards then the standards and the reporting needs to be transparent to them also.